|

 The Best of Sherlock Holmes |

-How do you choose the best Sherlock Holmes gift?
-There are hundreds of books, movies, and other Sherlockian items to pick from.
-Below are recommended presents for new fans, and a separate section for long-time Sherlockians that highlights top items produced in 2012.
+There are hundreds of Holmes books, movies, and other Sherlockian items to consider.
+See the best choices for new fans, and a separate section with the best new items produced in 2025.

 | Category | # of Items |